MaxStrange/Artie/cli/README.md

 To use it, plug a USB cable into the UART terminal of Artie's Controller Module enclosure, then use whatever serial console you want to communicate.
 The program `artie-cli` should be available in the Controller Module system's path.

+You can also use Artie CLI from your development machine, but it will require authentication into the Kubernetes cluster.